intersystems-community/hackathon-kit/README.md

 ## Which to use?

-If you need to use hybrid search (similarity search with other columns), use IRIS SQL.
+If you need to use search with filters, use IRIS SQL.
+This is the most flexible way

 If you're building a genAI app that uses a variety of tools (agents, chained reasoning, api calls), go for langchain.